alan-s/eigenface-recognition/README.md

 # Eigenface Recognition

-A small and lightweight application utilising eigenvectors to demonstrate human face recognition, in the field of computer vision.
+A small and lightweight application utilising eigenvectors to demonstrate human face recognition.

 The VB.NET WinForms application aims to retreive the nearest image in an enrolled dataset of faces, utilising additioanl pre-processing techniques to improve accuracy.